haukex/igbpyutils/README.rst

 (https://github.com/haukex/igbdatatools) which normally targets the latest Python version.
-This library is intended to contain more general-purpose tools and cover a slightly broader range of Python versions, currently Python 3.9 to 3.12.
+This library is intended to contain more general-purpose tools and cover a slightly broader range of Python versions, currently Python 3.9 to 3.13.

-The documentation is available at https://igbpyutils.readthedocs.io/
+**The documentation is available at https://igbpyutils.readthedocs.io/**

 Author, Copyright, and License